mennangok1/Bird-Image-Classification-Project/README.md

 * Transfer Learning with pre-trained models EfficientNet-B0 and ResNet50
 * Multinomial Logistic Regression
 * Random Forest

-For our project, we used the public dataset "BIRDS 525 SPECIES" from Kaggle ("https://www.kaggle.com/datasets/gpiosenka/100-bird-species/code"), by pre-processing and adjusting it to our specific task.
+In the pdf file , you can find the project report that explains our methodology and results.
+Lastly, for our project, we used the public dataset "BIRDS 525 SPECIES" from Kaggle ("https://www.kaggle.com/datasets/gpiosenka/100-bird-species/code"), by pre-processing and adjusting it to our specific task.